The Foundation For Christian Adoptions

 In 1998, a pastor in West Texas, watched a movie called “Orphan Train”.
 The movie began by telling of over 10,000 orphans and abandoned children living on the streets of New York City.
 A woman was feeding many of those children in her deceased uncle’s soup kitchen.
 She and her uncle shared a vision: to take orphans from the streets of the city to Rural Mid-America by train.
 People interested in adopting a child would wait for her and the children to arrive at the train station.
 If they chose, they would take at least one child home with them.
 By the time the train reached its last stop, there were no more children left to adopt, so the woman would go back to New York for another group of children.
 From 1854 to 1929, over 200,000 orphans and abandoned children were moved from East Coast city streets to homes in Rural America.

 The next morning he told an architect friend that God was leading him to build an orphanage and what the lady said about the Littlefield hospital.
-The architect said that he knew about the Littlefield hospital, that he would check on it?"
+The architect said that he knew about the Littlefield hospital and that he would check on it.
 The next morning he called and said, "They want to give you the closed hospital in Littlefield."

 The next day, when a lawyer in Houston heard about the vision of an orphanage and that the hospital was going to be given to them, he said, "I want to be a part of this.
 I will handle all your legal needs."
 Three weeks later, they had a 501C3 corporation called Caprock Children's Services (CCS) and they owned the hospital in Littlefield.